namjae/pxe_install_server/README.md

 * Preseed config for debian and ubuntu

 Boot machines you want to build with PXE network boot.
 Machine will be built automaticaly.
+Now I support Debian Gnu/Linux and Ubuntu with your machine.
+Please fork it and add target OSs.

 Supporting Server OS